astronomer/docs/astro/test-and-troubleshoot-locally.md

  - Adjust CPU and memory resource allocation in your Docker resources configuration.
 Be aware that increasing Docker resource allocation might decrease the performance of your computer.
 - Modify Airflow-level environment variables to improve the performance of your local environment, including concurrency and parallelism.
 See  [Scaling out Airflow](https://www.astronomer.io/guides/airflow-scaling-workers).
+- Make sure you aren't using dynamic DAG authoring patterns.

 If your DAGs continue to run slowly and you can't scale Docker or Airflow any further, Astronomer recommends pushing your project to a Deployment on Astro that's dedicated to testing.